What exactly is Tea Cupping?

-Before tasting the tea, but before tasting, a physical examination of the tea leaves and a close look at the scent of the tea is also a part of the procedure.
-The essence of cupping relies on understanding the complete visual appearance that the leaf of tea presents.
+Before tasting the Tea, but before tasting, a physical examination of the tea leaves and a close look at the scent of the Tea is also a part of the procedure.
+The essence of cupping relies on understanding the complete visual appearance that the Leaf of tea presents.

-Look and Smell of the dried Leaf
+Look and Smell the dried Leaf.

-After the initial cupping steps After cupping, the tea is ready for the tasting phase that follows.
+After the initial cupping steps After cupping, the Tea is ready for the tasting phase that follows.

-In general, the same attention to detail that is required in the examination of tea leaves that are not steeped must be preserved throughout the process of steeping.
+The same attention to detail required in examinings that are not steeped must be preserved throughout the steeping process, for pure water is essential.

-Make sure you are using the correct amount of Tea
+Make sure you are using the correct amount of Tea.

-The process of steeping, which removes the flavor of the tea leaves is subject to an established time frame.
+The process of steeping, which removes the flavor of the tea leaves, is subject to an established time frame.
 After 5 minutes of steeping, the acids present in the leaves begin to swell into the cup, resulting in a bitter flavor.

 A green tea that displays a clear green-golden hue in a weak infusion of an early, young-picked leaf.
-The dull and lifeless, dark yellow hue is a sign of the tea is aged or not of high quality.
-The more light it is, the more youthful the leaf, and the more premium the tea.
-Inhale the infusion slowly to determine the flavor of the tea as well as to identify any burning that might occur when firing.
+The dull and lifeless dark yellow tint signifies that the Tea is aged or not high-quality.
+The more light it is, the more youthful the Leaf and the more premium the Tea.
+Inhale the infusion slowly to determine the flavor of the Tea and identify any burning that might occur when firing.

 Specific requirements for different types of Tea

 Like any rule, you will encounter exceptions.
 The above guidelines can apply to almost all black teas you’ve tried.
-Certain teas, however, require a specific method to enhance the taste of the tea.
+Certain teas, however, require a specific method to enhance the taste of the Tea.

-White and Green Teas White and green teas do not need to boil the water completely.
+White and Green Teas White and green teas do not need to boil the water ultimately.
 Take the water out of the kettle when the water is at an unending boiling (175deg or 175deg to 185deg F).
 Additionally, these teas typically require less time to take to steep.
 A minimum of three to four minutes is enough.

-One of the best aspects of tea is the ability of it to be different for every person who has tried it.
+One of the best aspects of Tea is the ability of it to be different for every person who has tried it.